dixha171/BeaconTrap-IITHBOI_Hackathon/README.md

 **A Generative AI-powered malware analysis and fraud intelligence platform for Android APKs, built for the PSB Cybersecurity, Fraud & AI Hackathon (IIT Hyderabad).**

+🏆 **Finalist — PSB Cybersecurity, Fraud & AI Hackathon (IIT Hyderabad).** Selected as 1 of 9 finalist teams for our problem statement out of 3,000+ entries.

 BeaconTrap ingests suspicious Android APKs — banking trojans, KYC-spoofing apps, SMS interceptors, overlay attacks — and runs them through a full static + dynamic analysis pipeline, correlates them into campaigns using graph intelligence, scores their risk with an explainable engine, and produces tamper-evident, blockchain-anchored forensic reports for analysts, bank officers, and regulators.

 🔗 Live frontend: [beacon-trap-frontend.vercel.app](https://beacon-trap-frontend.vercel.app)